 Summary:

-The Mason County Central Schools district in Michigan is home to two elementary schools: Scottville Elementary School and Mason County Central Upper Elementary.
-Both schools serve students from kindergarten through 6th grade and face significant challenges in terms of academic performance and student demographics.
+The Mason County Central Schools district in Michigan is home to two elementary schools: Mason County Central Upper Elementary and Scottville Elementary School.
+These schools serve students from pre-kindergarten through 5th grade and are located in a predominantly rural area.

 Thank you for your feedback!